 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nippon Thompson Co., Ltd. reported total carbon emissions of approximately 363,651,000 kg CO2e, with emissions distributed across various scopes: 3,377,000 kg CO2e from Scope 1, 28,753,000 kg CO2e from Scope 2, and a significant 331,521,000 kg CO2e from Scope 3.
-The company has set ambitious near-term targets, committing to reduce absolute Scope 1 and 2 greenhouse gas emissions by 42% by FY2030 from a FY2022 baseline, and to cut Scope 3 emissions from purchased goods and services by 25% within the same timeframe.
-Nippon Thompson is also working towards long-term sustainability goals, aiming for carbon neutrality by 2050.
-This commitment is supported by the establishment of a Sustainability Committee in January 2022, which is preparing to endorse the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD).
-The emissions data is not cascaded from any parent organization, indicating that Nippon Thompson Co., Ltd. independently reports its emissions and climate commitments.
-The company is actively engaging in initiatives to enhance its environmental performance and align with industry standards for climate action.
+In 2023, Nippon Thompson Co., Ltd. reported total carbon emissions of approximately 27,277,000 kg CO2e, comprising 3,377,000 kg CO2e from Scope 1 and 15,984,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 42% by FY2030, using FY2022 as the baseline.
+Additionally, it aims to cut Scope 3 emissions from purchased goods and services by 25% within the same timeframe.
+Looking ahead, Nippon Thompson is committed to achieving carbon neutrality by 2050, having established a Sustainability Committee in January 2022 to oversee this initiative.
+The company is also preparing to endorse the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD).
+For 2024, the total emissions are projected to be approximately 280,000,000 kg CO2e, reflecting the company's ongoing efforts to manage and reduce its carbon footprint.
+These commitments align with industry standards and demonstrate a proactive approach to climate change mitigation.

 Access structured emissions data, company-specific emission factors, and source documents